c-ola/website/content/writeups/backtrack/index.md

 ![input_file](/writeups/backtrack/input_file_hex.png)
 ![data.bin](/writeups/backtrack/data_hex.png)

-With this determined, we can finally start to look at the decompiled code in ghidra.
+With this determined, we can finally start to look at the decompiled code from `b8ad5cbf8c8a...` in ghidra.

 The main function looks like this (after some analysis, some of the names for things are also dumb):
 ```c